ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 3. **Metadata Extraction**: Important metadata like titles, URLs, publication dates, and content structure is preserved for search and citation purposes
 4. **Embedding Generation**: Text chunks are converted into high-dimensional vector representations using Azure OpenAI's embedding models

-#### **Vector Database Layer - Intelligent Storage**
+#### **Vector Database Layer - Intelligent Storage (Azure-Only Architecture)**
-Azure AI Search serves as the vector database, providing both traditional keyword search and semantic vector search capabilities.
-The system creates separate search indexes for each scraping job, allowing users to maintain multiple knowledge bases.
-The vector database supports:
+Azure AI Search serves as the exclusive vector database solution, with each scraping job resulting in the programmatic creation of a dedicated Azure AI Search index.
+This Azure-only architecture ensures all vector storage and processing occurs in the cloud, with no local or SQLite dependencies.
+Key characteristics:

+#### **Per-Job Index Creation**:
+- Users manually initiate vector database creation after scraping job completion
+- Each user-initiated vector database creation results in a new, uniquely named Azure AI Search index
+- Index names follow the pattern: `usyd-rag-{user_id}-{timestamp}-{job_id}`
+- Indexes are created programmatically via the Azure Search Management REST API when user clicks "Create Vector Database"
+- Each index is configured with appropriate vector field mappings for embeddings

+**Azure-Exclusive Vector Processing**:
+- All embedding generation uses Azure OpenAI Services
+- Vector storage occurs exclusively in Azure AI Search indexes
+- No local vector databases or SQLite storage for vectors
+- Embeddings are stored directly in Azure AI Search vector fields

+**Search Capabilities**:
-- **Semantic Search**: Finding content based on meaning and context rather than exact keyword matches
+- **Semantic Search**: Finding content based on meaning and context using Azure AI Search vector capabilities
-- **Keyword Search**: Traditional full-text search for precise term matching
+- **Keyword Search**: Traditional full-text search using Azure AI Search text fields
-- **Hybrid Search**: Combining both approaches for optimal retrieval accuracy
+- **Hybrid Search**: Combining vector and text search for optimal retrieval accuracy
+- All search operations execute entirely within Azure infrastructure

 #### **AI Integration Layer - Intelligent Responses**
 The AI layer uses Azure OpenAI services to provide intelligent responses to user queries.
 The system implements a Retrieval-Augmented Generation (RAG) approach: